YohanLB09/azure-vm-network-analysis-part1-prereqs/README.md

 <p>
 -Select a VM size; having at least 2 vcpus and 8 GiB memory is recommended.

--Create a username and a password for the Windows VM.
+-Create a username and a password for the Windows VM (write them down in Notepad for futur use).

 -Leave the other options at their default configuration and move on to the Networking section.
 </p>